 Mrs. Lincoln and Mrs. Kennedy

 If Mary Lincoln and Jackie Kennedy met, what would they discuss?
-In this imagined meeting between the two First Ladies at the Smithsonian Museum's First Ladies exhibition, Mrs. Lincoln and Mrs. Kennedy reminisce about life in the White House, negotiating the role of First Lady, and the challenges of facing life after their husbands' deaths.
+In this imagined meeting between the two at the Smithsonian Museum's First Ladies exhibition, Mrs. Lincoln and Mrs. Kennedy remember life in the White House, the role of First Lady, and the challenges of facing life after their husbands' deaths.